 Adjust padded supports and kneel upright in apparatus.
 Position

 knees against large roller pad or near-upper side of padded hump

 (depending on model), ankles between padded supports, and feet

 - Lower body with hips straight by slowly straightening knees.

-Control descent only with hamstrings as low as possible. only
+of surface.
+Control descent only with hamstrings as low as possible

 insufficiency of Gastrocnemius allowing it to assist in knee